NSOP$_1$-like independence in AECats: Introduction

 Section \ref{sec:canonicity} contains the main results, the canonicity theorems.
 After those theorems we discuss how this work extends and brings together previously known results in different (less general) frameworks.

-Finally, section \ref{sec:lgtp-vs-bounded-gtp} explores the notion of Lascar strong Galois type further.
+Finally, Section \ref{sec:lgtp-vs-bounded-gtp} explores the notion of Lascar strong Galois type further.
 Lascar strong types are known to heavily interact with independence relations in first-order logic and we prove that this is also the case for Lascar strong Galois types.

 \textbf{Acknowledgements.} I would like to thank Jonathan Kirby for his feedback which greatly improved the presentation of this paper.
+I would also like to thank the anonymous referee whose remarks further helped to improve the presentation of this paper.
 This paper is part of a PhD project at the UEA (University of East Anglia), and as such is supported by a scholarship from the UEA.